All Episodes

 To some of them in Washington, this is just standard operating procedure, standard power sharing that goes back and forth from Republicans to Democrats.

-Oh, you know, Obama and Obama ism is not a crisis.
+Obama and Obamaism is not a crisis.

 To them, it's just the latest Democrat to win.

-And of course, their job is to make sure he doesn't get re-elected.
+And of course, their job is to make sure he doesn't get reelected.

-It uh it doesn't go much beyond that.
+It doesn't go much beyond that.

-Go to the audio sound bites again.
+Go to the audio soundbites again.

-They really are uncomfortable trying to get them to stop this.
+They're trying to get them to stop this.

-They've adopted this strategy, attacking a Chamber of Commerce and talking about foreign sources.
+They've adopted this strategy attacking a Chamber of Commerce and talking about foreign sources.

-To call out the Chamber of Commerce for allegedly using foreign money.
+I'm not sure how they think this appeals to voters, to call out the Chamber of Commerce for allegedly using foreign money.

 It also seems a little strange to be demonizing the foreign.